sai-vamshi-b/Dictionary_Application/README.md

 # Dictionary Application using API

 ## Description :
-A dictionary application created using django and API.
+A dictionary web application created using django and API.
 User can search for words and access their meanings.

 ## Requirements :
 - Python